Table of Contents

 The most prominent option for tourists searching for trekking locations close to the Kathmandu Valley is the Langtang Gosaikunda Trek Itinerary.
 While discovering their culture and way of life, the paths lead you through the lively Tamang villages.

-Gosaikunda Langtang 15 days In the Rasuwa district, Trek is 52 kilometres north of Kathmandu.
+Gosaikunda Langtang 15 days In the Rasuwa district, Trek is 52 kilometers north of Kathmandu.
 The trip will take you to Gosaikunda Lake and Kyanjin Gompa, two of Langtang’s most well-known attractions.

 The combination of easy terrain and picturesque scenery on this tour is fantastic.
 An ideal alternative for hikes to Annapurna and Everest Base Camp is the Langtang Gosaikunda route.